willfindlay/honors-thesis/thesis/thesis.md

 In 2016, eBPF was described by Brendan Gregg [@gregg16] as nothing short of *Linux tracing superpowers*.
 I echo that sentiment here, as it summarizes eBPF's capabilities perfectly.
-Through eBPF programs, we can simultaneously trace userland symbols and library calls, kernel functions and data structures, and hardware performance.
-What's more, through an even newer subset of eBPF, known as *XDP* or *Express Data Path* [@xdp], we can inspect, modify, redirect, and even drop packets entirely before they even reach the main kernel network stack.
+Through eBPF programs, one can simultaneously trace userland symbols and library calls, kernel functions and data structures, and hardware performance.
+What's more, through an even newer subset of eBPF, known as *XDP* or *Express Data Path* [@xdp], one can inspect, modify, redirect, and even drop packets entirely before they even reach the main kernel network stack.
 \autoref{ebpf-use-cases} provides a high level overview of these use cases and the corresponding eBPF instrumentation required.